 Characterising chromatin accessibility in PsA samples

-Technological advances has enabled characterization of the epigenetic landscape in immune cells isolated from PB and SF in PsA patients.
-The cell types included in this study (CD14+ monocytes, mCD4+, mCD8+ and NK) represent key players in the innate and adaptive immune response dysregulated in PsA pathophysiology.
-In particular, expansion of mCD4+ and mCD8+ cells in the synovium of PsA patients has been described, and GWAS have highlighted significant association with MHC-I and other pivotal genes involved in T cell immune response.
+In this chapter the epigenetic landscape of immune cells isolated from peripheral blood and synovial fluid in PsA patients has been determined and compared in this chapter.
+The cell types included (CD14+ monocytes, mCD4+, mCD8+ and NK) are key players in the innate and adaptive immune response dysregulated in PsA pathophysiology.
+In particular, expansion of mCD4+ and mCD8+ cells in the synovium of PsA patients has been reported previosuly, and GWAS have highlighted significant association with MHC-I and other pivotal genes involved in T cell immune response.
 (Taams2018).

-In this chapter I have used ATAC to identify genome-wide differences between PB and SF in four disease-relevant cell types from PsA patients.
-CD14+ monocytes demonstrated the largest number of DARs between SF and PB (23.3% of the investigated regions).
-For all the cell types, the majority of the DARs were located at intergenic and intronic regions annotated as enhancers (weak

-or strong), and were also enriched for eRNAs identified in each cell type by the FANTOM project (Fantom et al. 2014).
-Altogether these findings may suggest a role for the differential regions in long-range regulation of gene expression (Qu et al. 2015).
+CD14+ monocytes were found to show the largest number of DARs between synovial fluid and peripheral blood (23.3% of the investigated regions).
+For all the cell types, the majority of the DARs were located at intergenic and intronic regions annotated as enhancers and were enriched for eRNAs identified in the FANTOM project (Fantom et al. 2014) consistent with differential regions having long-range effects on regulation of gene expression (Qu et al. 2015).
 Pathway enrichment analysis of the genes proximal to the DARs revealed both commonalities and differences across cell types.
-In SF, enrichment for genes in the NF-κB pathway was found in CD14+ monocytes,
+In synovial fluid, enrichment for genes in the NF-κB pathway was found in CD14+ monocytes,

 consistent with the TNF-α signature and the efficacy of anti-TNF therapies already reported for PsA (Ahil2016).
 Interestingly, in mCD8+ T cells enrichment

-of DARs open in PB was found proximal to genes in the Wnt signaling pathway, such as SMAD3.
+of DARs open in peripheral blood was found proximal to genes in the Wnt signaling pathway, such as SMAD3.
 Wnt signalling is involved in many biological processes and its dysregulation is associated with a number of autoimmune diseases, such as RA (Miao et al. 2013).
-In this data, the significantly increased chromatin accessibility near Wnt signalling genes in PB mCD8+ cells may be related to an increased recall proliferation capacity of the circulating cells compared to the tissue-resident (Boudousqui et al. 2014).
-In NK cells, increased accessibility proximal to gene members of the NK-mediated cytotoxicity pathway was found in PB compared to SF cells.
+In this data, the significantly increased chromatin accessibility near Wnt signalling genes in peripheral blood mCD8+ cells may be related to an increased recall proliferation capacity of the circulating cells compared to the tissue-resident (Boudousqui et al. 2014).
+In NK cells, increased accessibility proximal to gene members of the NK-mediated cytotoxicity pathway was found in peripheral blood compared to synovial fluid cells.
 NK CD56bright cells resident at sites of inflammation are more specialised for cytokine production than cytotoxicity (Michel et al. 2016).
-Notably, matched mass cytometry data in these patients have shown a reduced proportion of CD56bright cells in PB compared to SF which would be consistent with the NK-mediated cytotoxicity enrichment.
+Notably, matched mass cytometry data in these patients have shown a reduced proportion of CD56bright cells in peripheral blood compared to synovial fluid which would be consistent with the NK-mediated cytotoxicity enrichment.

-Overall, this approach has identified robust differences in chromatin accessibility between SF and PB in relevant immune cells isolated from PsA patients.
+Overall, this approach has identified robust differences in chromatin accessibility between synovial fluid and peripheral blood in relevant immune cells isolated from PsA patients.
 This is in line with other studies that have revealed changes in chromatin accessibility between patients and healthy controls and also across different tissues involved in disease (Scharer et al. 2016; Wang et al. 2018; Corces et al. 2016).
 Although these findings suggest meaningful functional differences in chromatin accessibility between circulating and affected tissue cell populations, a limitation of pathway analysis in ATAC is linking putative regulatory regions to genes.
 Annotation of ATAC peaks with genes in proximity has been widely used in the literature (Scharer et al. 2016; Ackermann et al. 2016; Corces et al. 2016; Wang et al. 2018).
 However, this approach fails to evaluate long range interactions, assuming accessible chromatin regulates neighbouring regions.
 Moreover, accessible chromatin is not a definitive marker for regulatory regions and mapping of histone marks such as H3K4me1 and H3K27ac together

 with eRNA quantification will help to refine the functional relevance of the identified DARs.